Koss86/tokyobash/README.md

 - If `fetchtimer = 2h` repository will update after 2 hours, when the prompt reloads.
 - If `fetchtimer = 3d` repository will update after 3 days, when the prompt reloads.
 - `fetchtimer = 1h30m` is not vaild.
 Only one `Day`, `Hour`, or `Minute` modifier is allowed.

-> [!Note]
-> Tokyobash starts with above defaults.
->
-> So your config only needs what you want to change in it.

 ## 🚫 No Make